-Tenor Duke Kim is a Grand Finals Winner of The Metropolitan Opera Eric and Dominique Laffont Competition (2021), a second-place winner of the inaugural Juan Pons International Singing Competition (2022), and a recent graduate of the Cafritz Young Artist Program at Washington National Opera.
+Tenor Duke Kim is a Second-Place Winner of Operalia (2022), Second-Place Winner at the inaugural Juan Pons International Singing Competition (2022), Grand Finals Winner of The Metropolitan Opera Eric and Dominique Laffont Competition (2021), and a recent graduate of the Cafritz Young Artist Program at the Washington National Opera.

 He is a graduate of Chapman University and the Shepherd School of Music at Rice University.
-During his studies at the Shepherd School of Music, he performed in Gianni Schicchi (Rinuccio), Little Women (Laurie), and La Finta Giardiniera (Count Belfiore).
+During his studies, he performed in L’elisir d’amore (Nemorino), Gianni Schicchi (Rinuccio), Little Women (Laurie), and La Finta Giardiniera (Count Belfiore).
 Additional concert repertoire includes Mendelssohn Elijah and Saint-Saëns Oratorio de Noël.